intellectivelab/docs.intellectivelab.com/unity/how-to-install-docker.md

 	![docker-settings-advanced](how-to-install-docker-6.png)

-- So Docker is installed correctly and ready to use.
+- So Docker is installed correctly and ready to use

 	For additional settings refer to [Docker manual](https://docs.docker.com/docker-for-windows/)

 ## Troubleshooting